Last Updated on May 5, 2022

 Fairmont, WV is located a short 20-minute drive from Morgantown.
 Here, you’ll find an outdoor hidden gem, Valley Falls State Park.
 This smaller West Virginia State Park has a beautiful waterfall and miles of hiking trails.
 The falls are located by the parking lot, so you don’t have to hike to get to them.
 The trails at Valley Falls are of ranging difficulty, so you can find something for every skill level.

 Davis, West Virginia is a beautiful, charming small town located in the Canaan Valley of West Virginia.
 This region of West Virginia is known for its scenic state parks and adventurous hike along the northern edge of the Monongahela National Forest.
 This past summer, we went on an extended weekend trip to the Canaan Valley.
 Read more about our three-day interinary to Davis here!
-In Davis, you can find charming bed and breakfasts and family-run restaurants.
-You can also visit many parks including Blackwater Falls State Park, the National Wildlife Refuge, and Cathedral State Park.
+In Davis, you can find bed and breakfasts, family-run restaurants, and local shopping.
+You can also visit the many parks in the area including Blackwater Falls State Park, the National Wildlife Refuge, and Cathedral State Park.
 So consider visiting Davis, West Virginia, and making it your home base for a weekend away!

 Come Explore Small Towns in West Virginia this Summer!

-West Virginia has become a tourist destination for city dwellers over the past few years about of it’s an extensive list of interesting small towns and outdoor activities throughout the year.
-So keep West Virginia in mind when you’re looking for charming small towns to visit!
+West Virginia has become a tourist destination for city dwellers over the past few years.
+So keep West Virginia in mind when you’re looking for small towns to visit!
 Which one of these small towns in West Virginia is sparking your interest?!